aarongustafson/jekyll-crosspost-to-medium/README.md

     Default: `public`

-    The status your post is given when it is syndicated to Medium.
+    The status your document is given when it is syndicated to Medium.

 * `license`

     Default: `all-rights-reserved`

-    The license your post is given when it is syndicated to Medium.
+    The license your document is given when it is syndicated to Medium.

 * `text`

     Default: `<p><i>This article was originally posted <a href=\"#{url}\" rel=\"canonical\">on my own site</a>.</i></p>`

-    Optionally provide a string to override the default text for the canonical link back to the source post.
+    Optionally provide a string to override the default text for the canonical link back to the source document.
 A `{{ url }}` placeholder should be provided to indicate where to put the canonical link, e.g., `Some <a href="{{ url }}">link</a>`

 * `backdate`